huggingface/blog/simple_sdxl_optimizations.md

 ## Tiny Autoencoder

 As previously mentioned, a VAE decodes latents into images.
 Naturally, this step is directly bottlenecked by the size of the VAE.
 So, let’s just use a smaller autoencoder!
-The [Tiny Autoencoder](https://github.com/madebyollin/taesd) is just 10MB and it is distilled from the original VAE used by SDXL.
+The [Tiny Autoencoder by madebyollin](https://github.com/madebyollin/taesd), available [the Hub](https://huggingface.co/madebyollin/taesdxl) is just 10MB and it is distilled from the original VAE used by SDXL.

 ```python
 from diffusers import AutoencoderTiny